HalimaBouzidi/HADAS/README.md

 - Python version: tested in Python 3.8.10
 - Install the software environment in the yaml file *environment.yml*

-## Getting Started

-- Download one of our pre-trained supernets of AttentiveNAS and put it in *supernet/AttentiveNet/attentive_nas_data/*

-- Run the script file *script.sh*.
-The script can run the optimization process for OOE+IOE or IOE for a selected backbone(s)

-## Evaluation

 ## Pretrained AttentiveNAS supernets on multiple datasets: